 - Easily installed over irregular or existing waterproofing

-Waterproofing membranes must be tough and highly puncture resistant to withstand potential damage during and after installation.
-Highly puncture resistant, the Sarnafil G 476 waterproofing membrane and its bright orange color makes it easy to identify and inspect to maintain high levels of quality assurance and control during installation.
-The G 476 membrane is available in a range of thicknesses to match your application, overburden type and specific project requirements.
+Waterproofing membranes must be tough and highly puncture-resistant to withstand potential damage during and after installation.
+Highly puncture-resistant, the Sarnafil G 476 waterproofing membrane and its bright orange color make it easy to identify and inspect to maintain high levels of quality assurance and control during installation.
+The G 476 membrane is available in a range of thicknesses to match your application, overburden type, and specific project requirements.